Kenji87/magia-arcana/docs/index.md

-The character will automatically attack during your turn
+The character will automatically attack during its turn

 ![Screenshot](img/AutoAttack.gif)

-Some cards with Stagger or Stun statuses can affect the enemy turn
+Some cards with Stagger or Stun statuses can affect the enemy turn and even stop it midway through a powerful attack.

 ![Screenshot](img/Stagger1.gif)